 - 6.1 Children transfer from primary to secondary schools in the September following their 11th birthday.
-The local authority must ensure that each child residing in their area has a secondary school place for the start of the new school year. - 6.2 The oversubscription criteria for mainstream community secondary schools are published in the relevant composite prospectus as follows: - (i) Children in care and children formerly in care\. - (ii) Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
-This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit). - (iii) Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular school which, in the council's view, justifies admission to the preferred school.
-The council, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - (iv) Pupils attending a designated partner primary school.
-Partnering arrangements apply to Hollin's Green CE Primary and Burtonwood Community Primary School.
-Hollin's Green CE Primary School is the designated partner to Culcheth High School and Burtonwood Community Primary School is the designated partner to Great Sankey High School.
+The local authority must ensure that each child residing in their area has a secondary school place for the start of the new school year. - 6.2 The oversubscription criteria for mainstream community secondary schools are published in the relevant composite prospectus as follows: - 1.
+Children in care and children formerly in care. - Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
+This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit). - 3.
+Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular school which, in the council's view, justifies admission to the preferred school.
+The council, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - 4.
+Pupils attending a designated partner primary school.
+Partnering arrangements apply to Hollin's Green CE Primary.
+Hollin's Green CE Primary School is the designated partner to Culcheth High School. - 5.
+Pupils, attending a community primary school which is partnered to a Faith secondary school, whose parents state a preference for their nearest community secondary school, because the parent objects on philosophical grounds to their child being educated in a Faith school. - 6.
+Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical information address point system based on the local and property gazetteer.
+This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school.

-- (v) Pupils, attending a community primary school which is partnered to a Faith secondary school, whose parents state a preference for their nearest community secondary school, because the parent objects on philosophical grounds to their child being educated in a Faith school. - (vi) Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical information address point system based on the local and property gazetteer.
-This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school. - NB Where a school reaches its published admission number from pupils within one of the categories listed above those pupils to be admitted from within that category will be those whose permanent place of residence is closest to the school as defined in oversubscription criterion six.
+NB Where a school reaches its published admission number from pupils within one of the categories listed above those pupils to be admitted from within that category will be those whose permanent place of residence is closest to the school as defined in oversubscription criterion six.